 If you’ve picked out a hotel in a central neighborhood, like Shinjuku, Roppongi, or Shibuya, you’re in luck — we’ve made individual mini-guides for how to get to each one from Narita Airport.
 These guides cover the fastest, cheapest, and easiest transport options, and you can find links for all of them below.
 For other locations, don’t go anywhere — right here we’ve put together some more general information, to help you work out the best option.

 If you don’t mind spending a little extra, we suggest the simple option of a shared taxi service.
-This costs around ¥7,000 per person (two-person minimum booking).
+This costs around ¥7,000 per person (with two people booking).
 Also worth a mention is the speedy Keisei Skyliner train: normally tickets would set you back ¥2,570, but you can buy them online for the discounted price of ¥2,310.

 Quick comparison of Narita to central Tokyo transport options